MarioDelgadoSr/AddBlenderCustomPropertiesFromCSV/README.md

 #### Creating a Properly Formatted CSV Files

 * All text values (including column headers) must be double quoted in the .csv file.
-* The Python Scripts will throw an exception error if they attempt to convert an un-quoted character string to a float numeric.
+* The Python Scripts will throw an exception error if they attempt to convert an un-quoted string to a float numeric.
 * Microsoft Excel does not add double quotes around text values automatically with its [Save As](https://support.office.com/en-us/article/Save-a-workbook-in-another-file-format-6A16C862-4A36-48F9-A300-C2CA0065286E) option.
 * One option is to use the [*CVSFile* utility macro](https://github.com/MarioDelgadoSr/AddBlenderCustomPropertiesFromCSV/blob/master/vba/CSVFileMacro.txt) in the vba folder.
 	* The video, [*How to Write Your Very First Macro in Microsft Excel*](https://youtu.be/T--ZZSQhGqU) offers a helpful tutorial.